-The NJSO Edward T. Cone Composition Institute is an unparalleled experience for four emerging composers to hear their music performed by the New Jersey Symphony Orchestra and participate in six days of in-depth compositional consultations and multifaceted sessions with industry experts.
-The tuition-free Institute is led by Steven Mackey.
+The NJSO Edward T. Cone Composition Institute is an unparalleled experience for four emerging composers to have their music performed by the New Jersey Symphony Orchestra and participate in in-depth sessions with industry experts.

 - Rehearsals of their works with the New Jersey Symphony Orchestra

 - One-on-one and group coaching with Institute Director Steven Mackey and Ludovic Morlot

 - Sessions on public speaking, music editing and networking skills